xer0pn/Construction/README.md

 4. **Extensibility**: Well-designed ADTs and patterns for future enhancements
 5. **Reliability**: Comprehensive error handling and data persistence

-## 📝 License

-This project is part of a software engineering course demonstrating advanced Java concepts including MVC architecture, design patterns, and proper software engineering practices.

----

 *Built with Java Swing, following MVC architecture and implementing Observer and Singleton design patterns.*